 Insights of the workshop on “Water Stewardship

 In a workshop on "Water Stewardship", K+S had a short presentation.
-Dr. Arne Schmeisky and Janina Beduhn lead the discussion on K+S Group's water management worldwide and in Germany.
+The water management of the K+S Group worldwide and in Germany was discussed.
 The resource of water is of great importance to K+S. Water management is therefore firmly anchored in the K+S Group's sustainability programme.
 Specific goals have been defined as part of Shaping 2030 corporate strategy and are being pursued with corresponding engagement.
 K+S already carried out a global risk analysis on water withdrawal in 2017 and derives measures at site level within the framework of the environmental management system.
 In Germany, the implementation of the EU Water Framework Directive is a central issue for K+S. In this connection, we want to further reduce the production of saline waste water in the future and develop new disposal options.
 These include, among other things, measures to cover the tailings piles, as well as the commissioning of new technical facilities and the testing of the stacking of saline waste water underground.